Bellad Bagewadi: Demographics

 Bharatesh Vidyalay is located in Bellad Bagewadi.
 It is established in 1957.
 It is famous for its Gurukul style of education.
-One more educational institute in the town in Mahanteshwar Vidya sansthe, giving all modern education to children of the surrounding area.
+One more educational institute in the town in Mahanteshwar Vidya Sansthe, giving all modern education to children of the surrounding area.

-Famous Vishwa sugars is situated in the town giving employment to thousands of the people.
+Famous Vishwa sugars is situated in the town giving employment to thousands of people.
 The steel plant is also proposed to be established in the town.

-Bellad bagewadi is also known for its cricket tournament that happens every year.
+Bellad Bagewadi is also known for its cricket tournament that happens every year.
 Teams from all over the state, Goa, and Maharashtra also come to play.

-Town is known for its good quality sugar cane, hence the name.
+The town is known for its good quality sugar cane, hence the name.
 Bella means Jaggery in Kannada.

-The town celebrates Shree Durga Devi jaatre (festival) at every 5 years with victory, happiness.
+The town celebrates Shree Durga Devi jaatre (festival) at every 5 years with victory, and happiness.